kokoko3k/koko-aio-slang/docs-ng.md

         It is an experimental measure to mitigate ghosting that could work or not, depending on your display.

+** Adaptive strobe (not compatible with LCD_ANTIGHOSTING):**
+    Similar to black frame insertion, this works by alternating the image brightness across frames and subframes (enabling the latter is recommended).
+    Doing so, will reduce the motion induced blur and image clarity, hopefully approaching CRT behaviour.
+    To use it, in file config-user-optional.txt, write:<br>
+    ```#define DO_ADPT_STROBE```<br><br>
+    Once you do that, the following parameters can be changed runtime:

+    Strength:
+        This modulates the clarity and the perceived flickering.
+    Gain adjustment:
+        Since the perceived image depends on the display pixel refresh speed,
+        it may be needed to adjust this.
+    Gamma adjustment:
+        Since the perceived image depends on the display pixel refresh speed,
+        it may be needed to adjust this.

 **Conditional FPS Halver**<br>
     *[Warning:] Only on retroarch > 1.19.1*<br>
     *[Warning:] This feature is not compatible with HALVE_BORDER_UPDATE* <br>